 Describing Our State:

-The 51st State (name TBD) is the city and future state where more than 700,000 residents of the District of Columbia live (more than 2 states, and about as many as two more).
+The 51st State (name TBD) is the city and future state where more than 700,000 residents of the District of Columbia live (more than Vermont and Wyoming, and about as many as Alaska and North Dakota).
 Like other cities and states, the 51st State includes within its borders a wide variety of people, neighborhoods, businesses, landmarks, natural spaces, schools, historic buildings, historic people, historic places, music, literature and other institutions.